Installation

 ../../_images/unstable-restart.png

-If you wish to install an Unstable version offline, you can download a daily build from the GitHub releases page, then go to Topbar ‣ Edit ‣ Preferences ‣ Get Extensions ‣ “V” Icon (top right) ‣ Install from Disk.
+If you wish to install an Unstable version offline, you can download a daily or previous build from the GitHub releases page, then go to Topbar ‣ Edit ‣ Preferences ‣ Get Extensions ‣ “V” Icon (top right) ‣ Install from Disk.

 Bundling for Blender